odpi/egeria/open-metadata-implementation/user-interfaces/presentation-server/README.md

 ## Access UI using the browser.
  * Enter 'https://localhost:8091/<tenant-name>/login' on the UI to access the tenanted UI (<tenant-name> is the serverName used by the presentation server).
 The Ui will prompt for a login; some of the
- Coco Pharmaceutical personnas have been enabled here - use user 'faith' and password 'admin'.
+ Coco Pharmaceutical personnas have been enabled here - use user 'faithbroker' and password 'admin'.
 If there is an environment variable :
   ` EGERIA_PRESENTATIONSERVER_SERVER_aaa={"remoteServerName":"cocoView1","remoteURL":"https://localhost:9443"}`
   then the browser url to use to login is `https://localhost:8091/aaa`.
 All browser requests for this tenant will be issued using urls starting
   `https://localhost:8091/aaa`.